Vegapunk-debug/jest-workshop/Submission.md

 ### 5. Test Name: case-insensitive coupon
 **What it protects against:**
 It prevents returning a wrong sub-total or accidental discounts when case-insensitive coupon is used.
-Coupon lookup failing because of letter case.
+Coupon lookup failing because of letter case
 ---

 ## CI Pipeline (if implemented)